ABOUT JANET OSEROFF

 Oseroff has worked globally in multi-media deals and management of product and talent in music, records, comedy, film, television, radio, digital, live shows, music publishing, books, book publishing - and has been part of trends that became industry standard and culturally mainstream.

 She was the renowned Quotation of the Day in The New York Times in 2001 because she caught Verizon trying to deceive its customers.
-She wrote The Miami Sound Explosion for Columbia Pictures Publications, and Chromachron: The Story of Color Time with Tian Harlan.
+She wrote The Miami Sound Explosion for Columbia Pictures Publications and Chromachron: The Story of Color Time with Tian Harlan both in 1976.
 She is a member of the august Friars Club in New York City and Mystery Writers of America.
-She has long been involved with opera’s The Giulio Gari Foundation and business managed the 2001 Peace Diaries response to 9/11 involving children all over the world which was praised by then President Bill Clinton and the United Nations.
+She has long been on the board of opera’s The Giulio Gari Foundation and business managed the 2001 Peace Diaries response to 9/11 involving children all over the world which was praised by then President Bill Clinton and the United Nations.

 She is writing a show using songs from her New 50s Music For Today catalogue which are published by her Soggy Music – BMI.
-Her two mystery novels MIDNIGHT SONG and the just released BLACKBIRD AND THE BLACK FLOWER MURDERS are published by her Beachbooks Entertainment, Inc. - and she has most of the songs ready for her next album.
+Her two mystery novels Midnight Song and Blackbird and The Black Flower Murders are published by her Beachbooks Entertainment, Inc. - and she has most of the songs ready for her next album.

 She loves to write - an impassioned song, a book - she loves to design clothing - and while not everything she does is doo wop, she does say that all of them do have the soul of doo wop.
 And so does she.

 Celebrity Access, November 18, 2005